StephaneGrabsia/Cooding/user_journey.md

 2. Log in using the same informations

-3. Create a classroom with your session by giving it an id.
+3. Create a classroom with your session by giving it an id (/!\ ! the classroom id should be a positive integer)

-4. Create an exercice within this classroom
+4. Create an exercise within this classroom : /!\ The input should be a list of instance that will be tested (e.g. : [1, 2]) and the test_output should be the list of the correct results, formatted as if it was a python list.
+The blankspace are importants!!! (e.g [1, 4])

 5. Log out